 The center brings Iowa State expertise together with indigenous knowledge to foster solutions to the region’s low crop yield and devastating amounts of post-harvest loss.
 Resulting strategies have enabled many farmers to meet their families’ nutritional needs for the first time, diversify their families’ diets and earn an income through the sale of excess produce.

+“Maize serves as a staple crop globally and as a means of food security for many communities, including Kamuli,” said Rachael Barnes, an ISU student who helped conduct postharvest loss research in 2017.
 “By focusing on the community’s perception of mold and aflatoxins in maize, the ISU-Uganda Program can enhance the district’s health and well-being.”

-|TO MAKE A GIFT to the Center for Sustainable Rural Livelihoods, please click here to go directly to the ISU Foundation, or contact Ray Klein at (515) 294-1031 or email@example.com.|
+|To make a gift to the Center for Sustainable Rural Livelihoods, please click here to go directly to the ISU Foundation, or contact Sarah Roelfs at (515) 294-1031 or email@example.com.|